Hibakujumoku

-A Eucalyptus melliodora tree at the site of Hiroshima Castle, 740 m from the hypocenter.
+A Eucalyptus bicostata tree at the site of Hiroshima Castle, 740 m from the hypocenter.
 The tree survived the atomic bombing, while the castle was destroyed.

 Hibakujumoku (被爆樹木; also called survivor tree or A-bombed tree in English) is a Japanese term for a tree that survived the atomic bombings of Hiroshima and Nagasaki in 1945.
 The term is from 被爆 and 樹木.

 Damage

 The heat emitted by the explosion in Hiroshima within the first three seconds at a distance of three kilometres from the hypocenter was about 40 times greater than that from the Sun.
 The initial radiation level at the hypocenter was approximately 240 Gy.
 According to Hiroshima and Nagasaki: The Physical, Medical, and Social Effects of the Atomic Bombings, plants suffered damage only in the portions exposed above ground, while portions underground were not directly damaged.

+Surviving trees in Hiroshima

+In 2011, the United Nations Institute for Training and Research (UNITAR) in Hiroshima published a report and database detailing the surviving trees in that city.
+The closest tree, 370m from ground zero of the blast (34.3955° N, 132.4536° E), is a Weeping Willow (シダレヤナギ) on the Motomachi riverbank of the Ōta River.
+The tree fell at the time of the bombing, but new buds sprouted from the roots.
+The second closest tree is a Kurogane holly (クロガネモチ) 410m from the hypocenter, which burned down during the bombing, leaving only a stump, but miraculously sprouted in 1949..
+In all, in 2011 there were 12 survivor trees within 1000m of the blast, and 48 within 2000m.

 Regeneration

 The rate of regeneration differed by species.
 Active regeneration was shown by broad-leaved trees.
 Approximately 170 trees that grew in Hiroshima in 2011 had actually been there prior to the bombing.
 The oleander was designated the official flower of Hiroshima for its remarkable vitality.